chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 ## Migration with FileSystem Backup via Volume Mount

-Follow the steps below when migrating to On-Premises or AWS HA deployment (but not for AWS with managed services).
+Follow the steps below when migrating to On-Premises or AWS HA deployment **(but not for AWS with managed services)**.

 1. Make EFS volume and attach that volume to the existing automate and Automate HA nodes.
 1. Mount EFS Volume:
     - In Automate, we are mounting that EFS volume at the `/var/opt/chef-automate/backups` location unless you specify the location in the `config.toml` file.
-    - In HA, we are mounting that EFS volume at `/mnt/automate_backups`.
+    - In HA, we are mounting that EFS volume at `</path/to/automate_backups>` for example `/mnt/automate_backups`.
 (You need to mount this volume in all the HA nodes).

     Make sure that the location has permission for the hab user.

+1. If your Chef Automate HA does not have file system backup configured already then try this step:

-1. Go to Bastion and:
+    Go to Bastion and:
     - Create a `.toml` (say os_config.toml) file in the Bastion host.
 Once done, copy the following contents to the `.toml` file and patch the file in all the OpenSearch nodes.

     ```bash
     [path]
-      repo = "/mnt/automate_backups"
+      repo = "/path/to/automate_backups/opensearch"
     ```

-    The following command will patch the configuration in all the OpenSearch nodes.
+    The following command will patch the configuration in all the OpenSearch nodes, run this command from bastion.

     ```bash
     chef-automate config patch --opensearch <Path to os_config.toml>